Learning neutrino effects in Cosmology with Convolutional Neural Networks: Conclusions

 This work demonstrates that the deep learning approach is an accurate alternative to the traditional N-body techniques by mapping simulations with massive neutrinos directly from simulations with massless neutrinos.
 The use of such approach will be particularly useful in the near future.
 The need for fast N-body simulations will increase with the upcoming large cosmological surveys such as Euclid and LSST.
 Our methods will thus be crucial for producing fast and large simulation datasets for cosmological analyses.

 In future work, we will improve our model to capture the effect of massive neutrinos on smaller non-linear scales by using the $\Quijote$ high-resolution simulations~\citep{Villaescusa-Navarro19}.
-Another future direction will be to explore the possibility of generating fast neutrino simulations with an arbitrary mass from the standard $\Lambda$CDM simulations or more complex non-standard cosmological simulations that include, for example, modified gravity or primordial non-gaussianity effects.
+Another direction will be to explore the possibility of generating fast neutrino simulations with an arbitrary mass from the standard $\Lambda$CDM simulations or more complex non-standard cosmological simulations that include, for example, modified gravity or primordial non-gaussianity effects~\citep{Peel:2018aei, Novaes:2014ska}.
+We leave for future work the investigation of these different effects.
 We note that recently, \cite{Angulo} has presented a new method to \textit{rescale} massless neutrinos simulations to massive neutrinos simulations, following a very different approach to the one used in this work.
 Using the output of that method as the input of our neural net has the potential to improve the accuracy of both our method and \cite{Angulo} results, as neural nets train faster on residuals.
 We plan to study this in future work.